SkySync-EPFL/prd/template/9-design.md

 #### Framework

 Mainly, Jetpack Compose framework will be employed for UI realization.
-Tailored specifically for our immediate needs, the UI is not subjected to constant changes.
+We chose it as it is widely used, well suported and has modern features and overall design.
+Our UI will not need constant changes, we want to focus and quality and robustness instead.

 ## Backend